grafana/grafana/docs/sources/linking/dashboard-links.md

 1. In Dashboard Settings, on the Links tab, click the existing link that you want to edit.
 1. Change the settings and then click **Update**.

+## Duplicate a dashboard link

+To duplicate an existing dashboard link, click the duplicate icon next to the existing link that you want to duplicate.

 ## Delete a dashboard link

-To delete an existing dashboard link, click the red **X** next to the existing link that you want to delete.
+To delete an existing dashboard link, click the trash icon next to the duplicate icon that you want to delete.